Silver nanoparticle: Household applications

 Samsung has commented on the lifetime of these silver-containing washing machines.
 The electrolysis of silver generates over 400 billion silver ions during each wash cycle.
-Given the size of the silver source (two “gum-sized” plate of Ag), Samsung estimates that these plates can last up to 3000 wash cycles.
+Given the size of the silver source (two "gum-sized" plate of Ag), Samsung estimates that these plates can last up to 3000 wash cycles.

 These plans by Samsung were not overlooked by regulatory agencies.
 Agencies investigating nanoparticle use include but are not limited to: the U.S. FDA, U.S. EPA, SIAA of Japan, and Korea's Testing and Research Institute for Chemical Industry and FITI Testing & Research Institute.
 These various agencies plan to regulate silver nanoparticles in appliances.
 These washing machines are some of the first cases in which the EPA has sought to regulate nanoparticles in consumer goods.
 Samsung stated that the silver gets washed away in the sewer and regulatory agencies worry over what that means for wastewater treatment streams.
 Currently, the EPA classifies silver nanoparticles as pesticides due to their use as antimicrobial agents in wastewater purification.
-The washing machines being developed by Samsung do contain a pesticide and have to be registered and tested for safety under the law, particularly the US Federal insecticide, fungicide and rodenticide act.
+The washing machines being developed by Samsung do contain a pesticide and have to be registered and tested for safety under the law, particularly the U.S. Federal Insecticide, Fungicide, and Rodenticide Act.
 The difficulty, however behind regulating nanotechnology in this manner is that there is no distinct way to measure toxicity.

 In addition to the uses described above, the European Union Observatory for Nanomaterials (EUON) has highlighted that silver nanoparticles are used in colourants in cosmetics, as well as pigments.
 A recently published study by the EUON has illustrated the existence of knowledge gaps regarding the safety of nanoparticles in pigments.